-This section you will learn about Hadoop download.
-To work in the Hadoop environment you need to first download Hadoop which is an Open Source tool.
-The Hadoop download can be done on any machine for free since the platform is available as an open source tool.
-But there are certain system requirements that need to be satisfied for successful download of the Hadoop framework viz.
+In this section, you will learn about Hadoop download.
+To work in the Hadoop environment, you need to first download Hadoop which is an open-source tool.
+Hadoop download can be done on any machine for free since the platform is available as an open-source tool.
+However, there are certain system requirements that need to be satisfied for a successful download of the Hadoop framework such as:

 Hadoop can work on any ordinary hardware cluster.
-All you need is some commodity hardware and you are good to go.
+All you need is some commodity hardware.

-When it comes to operating system Hadoop is able to run on the UNIX and Windows platforms.
+When it comes to the operating system, Hadoop is able to run on UNIX and Windows platforms.
 Linux is the only platform that is used for product requirements.

-When it comes to the browser most of the popular browsers are easily supported by Hadoop.
-These browsers include the Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Safari for Windows and Macintosh and Linux systems depending on the need.
+When it comes to the browser, most of the popular browsers are easily supported by Hadoop.
+These browsers include Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Safari for Windows, and Macintosh and Linux systems, depending on the need.

-Within the Hadoop ecosystem the Hive or HCatalog requires a MySQL database for successfully running the Hadoop framework.
-You can directly run the latest version or let the Apache Ambari decide on the wizard that is required for the same.
+Within the Hadoop ecosystem, Hive or HCatalog requires a MySQL database for successfully running the Hadoop framework.
+You can directly run the latest version or let Apache Ambari decide on the wizard that is required for the same.

 Types of Hadoop installation

 There are various ways in which Hadoop can be run.
-Here are the various scenarios in which Hadoop can be downloaded, installed and run.
+Here are the scenarios in which Hadoop can be downloaded, installed, and run.

-Though Hadoop is a distributed platform for working with big data, we can even install Hadoop on a single node in a single standalone instance.
-This way the entire Hadoop platform runs like a system which is running on Java.
+Though Hadoop is a distributed platform for working with Big Data, you can even install Hadoop on a single node in a single standalone instance.
+This way, the entire Hadoop platform works like a system that runs on Java.
 This is mostly used for the purpose of debugging.
-It helps if you want to check your mapreduce applications on a single node before running on a huge cluster of Hadoop.
+It helps if you want to check your MapReduce applications on a single node before running on a huge cluster of Hadoop.

-This in effect is a single node Java system that runs the entire Hadoop cluster.
-So the various daemons like the NameNode, DataNode, TaskTracker and JobTracker run on the single instance of the Java machine to form the distributed Hadoop cluster.
+This, in effect, is a single-node Java system that runs the entire Hadoop cluster.
+So, various daemons such as NameNode, DataNode, TaskTracker, and JobTracker run on a single instance of the Java machine to form the distributed Hadoop cluster.

-There are various components within the Hadoop ecosystem like the Apache Hive, Pig, Sqoop, ZooKeeper.
-The various tasks of each of these components are different.
-Hive is a SQL dialect that is primarily used for data summarization, querying and analysis.
+There are various components within the Hadoop ecosystem such as Apache Hive, Pig, Sqoop, and ZooKeeper.
+Various tasks of each of these components are different.
+Hive is an SQL dialect that is primarily used for data summarization, querying, and analysis.
 Pig is a data flow language that is used for abstraction so as to simplify the MapReduce tasks for those who do not know to code in Java for writing MapReduce applications.

-Cloudera offers the most popular platform for distributed Hadoop framework working in an open source framework.
-Cloudera helps for enterprises to get the most out of the Hadoop framework thanks to its packaging of the Hadoop tool in a much easy to use system.
+Cloudera offers the most popular platform for the distributed Hadoop framework working in an open-source framework.
+Cloudera helps enterprises get the most out of the Hadoop framework, thanks to its packaging of the Hadoop tool in a much easy-to-use system.
 Cloudera is the world’s most popular Hadoop distribution platform.
-Cloudera is a completely open source framework and has a very good reputation of upholding the Hadoop ethos and it has a history of bringing the best technologies to the public domain like the Apache Spark, Parquet, HBase and more.
+It is a completely open-source framework and has a very good reputation for upholding the Hadoop ethos.
+It has a history of bringing the best technologies to the public domain such as Apache Spark, Parquet, HBase, and more.

-You can install the Hadoop in the various types of setup for working as per the needs of the big data processing.
+You can install Hadoop in various types of setups for working as per the needs of big data processing.

-Hadoop has various file system commands that directly interact with the Hadoop distributed file system in order to get the required results.
+Hadoop commands have various file systems that directly interact with Hadoop distributed file systems in order to get the required results.

-These are some of the most common commands that are used in Hadoop for performing various tasks within the Hadoop framework.
+These are some of the most common commands that are used in Hadoop for performing various tasks within its framework.

 What is Hadoop streaming?